ARM-DOE/ADI_OSX/README.md

 ## Set Up an Environment for ADI

-- Download [adi_home](https://engineering.arm.gov/~vonderfecht/adi_home.tar.gz).
+- Download [adi_home](https://engineering.arm.gov/~gaustad/adi_home.tar.gz).
 This tarfile contains a directory structure to get you started running ADI quickly.
 Note that you can also configure the directory structure however you like on your own.

   *A bit of explanation here: ADI's VAPs expect certain directories and environment variables to be present, so to run VAPs, you must re-create these directories and environment variables. `adi_home` gets this started for you; it contains all the directories needed to run vaps, and provides the required environment variables in the file env_vars.
-You can use the example1 vap to verify the ADI installation worked properly, and as a place to set up new vaps.*
+You can use the example1 vap to verify the ADI installation worked properly.*

 - untar the file and copy the resulting `adi_home` directory to somewhere you want to work from, say, `~/Documents`
 - Enter the untarred `adi_home` directory